 Hummus is considered an “ancient food,” known to have been consumed in Egypt as early as the 13th century.
-This Middle Eastern spread/dip is made from chickpeas that are blended with olive oil and tahini (sesame paste) to form a thick and nutty paste that is a staple food in many Middle Eastern countries and has gained popularity world-wide
+This Middle Eastern spread/dip is made from chickpeas that are blended with olive oil and tahini (sesame paste) to form a thick and nutty paste that is a staple food in many Middle Eastern countries and has gained popularity worldwide

 Health and Hummus

 Traditionally prepared hummus is rich in essential minerals like potassium, phosphorus, magnesium, calcium, iron, and zinc.
 It is a good source of protein and has a high fiber content.
-In addition, it if full of essential fatty acids and a great source of Vitamin A and a variety of B vitamins.
+In addition, it is full of essential fatty acids and a great source of Vitamin A and a variety of B vitamins.